 Torre Technologies is a fast-growing company, based in the US but with offices in Colombia.
 They’re often recruiting for English and Spanish speakers in the area of sales, writing, technology, management and administration, so check out their job vacancies page and see if there’s anything that you might be suited to.

 From what I’ve heard, I don’t think it’s that easy to practise law or medicine in Bogota as a foreigner, but I have seen that there are expats who are qualified psychologists and who have set up their own practices, charging $200,000 pesos +/hour.
 So if you are qualified in a particular field, you may be able to set up as an independent consultant.
 Bogota is, after all, the city of opportunities!
 You could advertise your services on the Expats in Colombia Facebook groups, in The City Paper, The Bogota Post, and even ask local embassies if they have expat mailing lists.
 You can also advertise your services on Internations, and ask the American Women’s Club if they can help too.

 Where to search for jobs

-You can check Jobs in Bogota and Computrabajo, though I’ve found the jobs listed on Computrabajo aren’t usually well-paid.
-People sometimes list jobs on the Internations jobs forum, and finally, I really recommend sorting out and updating your LinkedIn profile if you haven’t done so recently.
+I’ve already mentioned Upwork and the remote working websites.
+You can also check Jobs in Bogota and Computrabajo, though I’ve found that the jobs listed on Computrabajo aren’t usually well-paid.
+People sometimes list jobs on the Internations jobs forum.
+If you’re interested in travel writing, sign up for MatadorU and check out the adverts on the Marketplace.
+Finally, I recommend sorting out and updating your LinkedIn profile if you haven’t done so recently.
 I’ve been approached several times on LinkedIn by people wanting English classes or Spanish to English translations.